-During his first year in high school he joined the St. Vincent de Paul Society.
+School at Hazebrouck: The Dehons sent Leo and his brother to a boarding high school.
+During his first year in high school Leo joined the St. Vincent de Paul Society.
 Dreaming about his future, Leo sometimes thought of being a priest and decided on this vocation in his second year of high school.
 "It was strengthened on Christmas night.
 What is astonishing is that since then my resolution was never seriously shaken."